Hello Heart raises $12 million for at-home monitoring and behavioral treatment for hypertension – TechCrunch

-Leveraging new remote sensing and monitoring technologies and the willingness of corporate insurance programs to provide more preventative treatment to reduce longterm costs, Hello Heart has raised $12 million in new financing to further develop its business.
+Leveraging new remote sensing and monitoring technologies and the willingness of corporate insurance programs to provide more preventative treatment to reduce long-term costs, Hello Heart has raised $12 million in new financing to further develop its business.

 The money came from Khosla Ventures and previous backer Blue Run Ventures.
 The company said it will use the financing to expand its business.